 Spokane, Washington (July 15, 2021) – The Washington State Chapter

-of the Huntington’s Disease Society of America (HDSA) will host the Spokane/Coeur d’ Alene Team Hope Walk on Saturday, September 25th at 10:00 AM (PST) at Riverfront Park at Forestry Shelter.
+of the Huntington’s Disease Society of America (HDSA) will host the Spokane/Coeur d’ Alene Team Hope Walk on Saturday, September 25th at 10:00 AM (PT).
+A virtual walk is a real walk, but on your terms: You get to choose your own course, you can walk in your in your house, driveway, neighborhood, local park, hike trail, and even on treadmill!
 All proceeds support HDSA’s mission to improve the lives of people affected by Huntington’s disease (HD) and their families.

 “This is a great opportunity for the community to come together to show support as well as awareness for those with HD,” said Zane Graser, Event Coordinator.
 “We are stronger together than trying to go through challenges of life alone.”

 Team Hope is HDSA’s largest national grassroots fundraising event, which takes place in over 100 cities across the U.S. and has raised more than $20 million for HD since its inception in 2007.
 Thousands of families, friends, co-workers, neighbors, and communities walk together each year to support HDSA’s mission to improve the lives of people affected by HD and their families.